This section of my Fanpop User Guide describes how to create a club on Fanpop, and was last substantively edited on 4 June 2013.

 However, note that the motto is one of the primary ways that Fanpop searches the site.
 So don't get cute and write a motto that is just a funny phrase.
 This will be useless

 for people looking for your content.
 The motto should be a clear description of what the club's topic is.
-For example, a club devoted to a model
+For example, a club devoted to link

 should NOT have a motto like "For everybody who thinks she's great" or "Yowza!", but instead have a motto like "Everything to do with the talented supermodel Adriana Lima".
 Such a descriptive motto presents both the topic of the club (Adriana Lima), and explains why it might be of interest (she's an international model).